Khuzestan province: Water

 Iran ranks among the most water stressed countries in the world.
-However, Khuzestan province suffers from major water problems that were aggravated by corruption in Iran's water supply sector, lack of transparency, neglect of marginalized communities, and political favoritism.
+Despite its rivers, Khuzestan province suffers from major water problems that have been aggravated by corruption in Iran's water supply sector, lack of transparency, neglect of marginalized communities, and political favoritism.
 The Islamic Revolutionary Guard Corps and other politically connected entities control water resources, prioritizing projects for political and economic gain rather than public need.
 They divert supplies to favored regions, causing shortages in vulnerable provinces like Khuzestan and Sistan-Baluchestan.
 For example, water diversion projects in Isfahan and Yazd provinces receive priority despite critical shortages in Khuzestan and Sistan-Baluchestan.
-Reports also indicate that certain agricultural and industrial enterprises with ties to the Iranian Revolutionary Guard Corps have received significant amounts of water, while small farmers and rural communities struggle with severe shortages.
+Reports also indicate that certain agricultural and industrial enterprises with ties to the Revolutionary Guard Corps have received significant amounts of water, while small farmers and rural communities struggle with severe shortages.

 Iran's central government prioritizes water allocation for industrial and urban centers, often at the expense of rural and minority populations.
 These groups face severe water shortages, ecological degradation, and a loss of livelihoods.
 This pattern of unequal development not only exacerbates regional disparities but also fuels social unrest and environmental crises.
 Iran's water policy is also characterized by an overreliance on dam construction and large-scale diversion projects, primarily benefiting politically connected enterprises and urban elites.
 This has led to the drying of rivers, wetlands, and other vital ecosystems, intensifying dust storms and land subsidence in regions like Khuzestan and Sistan-Baluchestan.
 Such environmental degradation, combined with insufficient governmental oversight and transparency, worsens living conditions for marginalized communities, reinforcing cycles of poverty and socio-political marginalization.

+In June 2019, residents of Ghizaniyeh, some 45 kilometres from Ahvaz, protested against the lack of drinking water and were met by security forces.
+In a parliamentary session in September 2020, members representing the province reported that 700 villages faced water stress, that unemployment in the Mahshahr constituency stood at about 25 per cent, and that a major agricultural development scheme covering 550,000 hectares, approved in 1996, remained unfinished.

 Migration from Khuzestan province

 Historically, Khuzestan, one of Iran's most water-rich provinces, has been hit hard by the mismanagement of water resources.
 The drying of rivers, including the Karkheh and Karun, has made agriculture unsustainable in many parts of the province.
 In recent years, Khuzestan has witnessed a significant exodus of its rural population as people move to cities for work and better living conditions.
 The situation has been exacerbated by periodic dust storms, which further degrade the environment and make life untenable in affected regions.
-This environmental migration from Khuzestan has led to social tensions in the region, as local communities face declining living standards and heightened unemployment.
+Khuzestan has the highest rate of out-migration of any Iranian province, with poor water quality, dust, and extreme summer heat among the reasons commonly cited; in 2018 a member of parliament reported that some 400,000 people had left the province for northern cities in recent years.
+This environmental migration has led to social tensions in the region, as local communities face declining living standards and heightened unemployment.